Mike Yastrzemski Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.11 team ERA ranks 29th across all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.19).

-- Rockies pitchers combine to surrender 79 total home runs at a clip of 1.3 per game (to rank 24th in the league).
+- Rockies pitchers combine to give up 79 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- Lamet (1-2) pitches for the Rockies to make his second start this season.
+- Seabold gets the start for the Rockies, his seventh of the season.
+He is 1-2 with a 5.40 ERA and 32 strikeouts in 41 2/3 innings pitched.

-- The righty last appeared on Thursday against the Arizona Diamondbacks, when he went three innings, allowing five earned runs while giving up seven hits.
+- The right-hander's most recent time out came on Thursday against the Arizona Diamondbacks, when he went 5 1/3 innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.